violetatrium/lede/README.txt

          script has to use specific SHAs the releases were built from (and I do not know how to get them)

+4. Update the seed files for all the platforms (see "Add hardware support" bullet 3 above)

-3. Build and test all the supported hardware types.
+5. Build and test all the supported hardware types.
 Note all the updated feeds and packages downladed during the build.

-4. If there were updated feeds and/or packages downloaded commit them together with the merged files.
+6. If there were updated feeds and/or packages downloaded commit them together with the merged files.